X-Men: Die by the Sword: Issue 5 "Dawn of a New Day?"

 Captain Britain battles the Fury, shaking Roma's Starlight Citadel apart and trapping Albion and the Exiles.
 Roma, on the verge of dying, transfers her knowledge into Sage's brain, nearly driving her mad.
 Merlyn finds Roma and kills her.
 Psylocke then fights Merlyn and easily gains the upper hand.
 Albion aids Captain Britain in battling the Fury.
 Blink teleports a full quill of javelins into the Fury, disassembling it.
 However, a small piece of the Fury enters Merlyn through a wound given by Longshot.
 Everyone corners Merlyn, who retreats.
 Longshot leaves the Exiles to live with Dazzler.
 Saturnyne chooses Albion to lead the Captain Britain corps, since he is a tougher warrior.
 She dismisses Captain Britain, telling him to stay with his Earth, saying it is just too dangerous.
 Psylocke finds Sage, who is barely coherent and sane after the data transfer.
 She ends up leaving with the Exiles, telling Psylocke that the wrong people could get their hands on the data if she went back to Earth.
 Psylocke tells Captain Britain that she is staying with the Exiles, saying that Xavier has too many X-Men that he does not know what to do with all of them and he will not need her.
 Nocturne also returns to the Exiles to be with Thunderbird.
 The elderly couple at the Panoptichron departs, telling Psylocke that she and her crew have to guard the multiverse now.
 They vanish, and everyone watches as Roma is about to be buried.

 Collected editions

-The series has been collected as a trade paperback:
+The series and related issues have been collected in trade paperbacks: